Quick Tips for Responsible ATV Riding

 - Take a class or the ATV Rider Course that provides a fast-paced, half-day, hands-on training session.
 Call the ATV Enrollment Express toll-free at 1-800-887-2887 to enroll.

 - Make sure your ATV is mechanically up to the task.
 Be prepared with tools, supplies, spares, and a spill kit for trailside repairs.
+How to clean up a toxic spill on the trail.

 AVOID SENSITIVE AREAS